Pioneers in Bioinformatics in Latin America

 First in Latin America, the University of Talca created a School of Engineering in Bioinformatics.
-Since 2004, scientific work is conducted within the Bioinformatics Engineering School and the constant development of new scientific projects led to the legal establishment of the Center for Bioinformatics, Simulations, and Modeling (CBSM) in April 2012.
-The foundation of the CBSM led to the generation of an organizational structure within the center, which allows sustainability and long-term projection.
+Since 2004, scientific work is conducted within the Bioinformatics Engineering School and the constant development of new scientific projects led to the legal establishment of the Center for Bioinformatics, Simulations, and Modeling.

 Development of complex computational tools to be applied in bioinformatics, biotechnology, health, agronomy, among other areas.